dustinyanreal/Blackjack_RL/README.md

 ## Results
 The results I recieved were not what I wanted.
 When I ran my environment without any sort of training, My results were bad.
 The reward at the end was always negative.
 Close to the amount of steps I ran.
 When I trained an agent with PPO (Proximal Policy Optimization), I saw a huge increase in performance.
 Training on 200 different episodes and running my agent with the same amount of steps 200, I saw that the cumulative reward sum to a negative number closer to 0.
-My cumulative reward averaged around -5, which is really good to compared to -100.
+My cumulative reward averaged around -10, which is really good to compared to -100.
 With more training, I could see the agent averaging +5-10.
+Within the actual run of the environment, I could see that the agent gets a high positive, but then it will then slowly work its way down to the negatives.
 Since training takes too long for my device I wasn't able to run many tests to see if I could achieve what I wanted.